 Our organization is unique in that we firmly believe in the power of millennials making a difference today instead of waiting their turn to "be the future."
-Our program not only consists of leadership development, but also fosters civic engagement by creating opportunities for millennials at the center of the policy-making process.
+Our program not only consists of leadership development, but it also fosters civic engagement by placing millennials in positions to influence every level of politics and policy-making.

 Summer Leadership Institute

 SLI is a five day intensive training academy for young advocates.
 We put current students in front of experts in fields of lobbying, policy making, media engagement, and organizing.
 Students also present plans of action with staff and design VA21's advocacy agenda for the up-coming school year.
-Applications for this year's SLI are now open.
+Applications for SLI open around February each year.